moryachok/snippets/README.md

-Snippets repo
+#General Info

-Here I am saving some required code snippets for different tools, frameworks etc...
+In this Repo I save some required code snippets for different tools, frameworks etc...

-Each Folder called by name of tool descibed in it.
+Each Folder called by name of tool described in it.

+#Current snippets

+Vagrantfile - example with 2 OS's (ubuntu & centos) \
+chef/ - commands, recipe examples\
+bash/ - provision scripts for centos and ubuntu